 - Examine this sample Biographical Report for further instruction.
 Yes, this is the level of detail you will need for primary applications.

 - You cannot schedule an interview until your veCollect folder contains the Self-Assessment Guide, Biographical Report, and Resume.
 The HP Office must have your outside transcripts in hand.

-- Schedule the "HP Committee Interview (in-person or Skype) with Barbara Fuller or Lisa Howard on Handshake.
+- Schedule the "HP Committee Interview (in-person or Google Hangout) with Barbara Fuller or Lisa Howard on Handshake.
 This is a 90-minute interview.

 April 2018: Letters of Recommendation and Finalize Testing

 - At least TWO letters of recommendation should be in your veCollect file by April 15, 2018.

 - MCAT, DAT, GRE: completed testing by late spring or early summer.
 July is acceptable but not optimal for MCAT as your AMCAS will not be completed until late August when scores are released.
 August testing will put you further back in review pack!